PiperTTS-Mockingbird-Team/PiperTTS-Mockingbird/readme.md

 - 💾 **Local-First**: All data (scores, blocklists, settings) stays in your browser.
 - 💰 **Cost Estimate**: Calculates API spend (e.g. “\$1/9 days”) and skips idle scans.
 - 🌐 **Multiple AI Providers**: Use OpenAI, Gemini, or others with per-provider API keys.
-- ✍️ **Redirect Priming & Custom Messages**: Auto-insert goal reminders and personalize the lockout page.
+- ✍️ **Redirect Priming & Custom Messages**: Auto-insert goal reminders or a random hero and personalize the lockout page.
 - 📊 **Accountability Intervention**: Longer locks if you trigger too many blocks in a short window.

 ---